carpentries-lab/metagenomics-shell/_episodes/02-the-filesystem.md

 of a directory.
 Now we're going to learn some additional commands for moving around within our file system.

-Use the commands we've learned so far to navigate to the `shell_data/untrimmed_fastq` directory, if you're not already there.
+Use the commands we've learned so far to navigate to the `dc_workshop/data` directory, if you're not already there.

 ~~~
 $ cd
-$ cd shell_data
+$ cd dc_workshop
-$ cd untrimmed_fastq
+$ cd data
 ~~~
 {: .bash}

 What if we want to move back up and out of this directory and to our top level directory?
-Can we type `cd shell_data`?
+Can we type `cd dc_workshop`?
 Try it and see what happens.

 ~~~
-$ cd shell_data
+$ cd dc_workshop
 ~~~
 {: .bash}